 PHOTOGRAPHY.
 An entry consists of a printed photograph and a digital file on a USB drive.
 (Please contact your school Reflections chair if you need help with this.)
 The photo can be a multiple exposure or photo montage, but must be one seamless print, not a collage.
 (A photo collage in which photos are manually cut and pasted together would fall under the Visual Arts category.)
 Some kinds of photo manipulation are allowed, but entries with graphics or lettering over them are not.
 Photos may be matted, but may not be framed.

 VISUAL ARTS.
 This category was expanded in recent years to include 3-dimensional art (such as sculptures, wind chimes, and dioramas) as well as flat artwork (such as paintings, computer graphics, and collages).
 The Visual Arts rules sheet has a more complete list.
 Original artwork, not copies, must be submitted.
-3D art must be portable enough for one person to carry and must not require assembly or repair after transporting; 3D art entries should also inlude three photos of the artwork, taken from different angles; photos should be included as prints and also as digital files on a USB drive.
+3D art must be portable enough for one person to carry and must not require assembly or repair after transporting; 3D art entries should also include three photos of the artwork, taken from different angles; photos should be included as prints and also as digital files on a USB drive.
 Flat art pieces, such as paintings and drawings, may be matted but may not be framed.
 For flat art pieces, submit the actual artwork as well as a digital file on a USB drive.
-(This is a new requirement this year; you can scan the artwork to generate the digital file, or just take a photo of it and submit the electronic image file on the USB drive.)
+(This is a new requirement for 2017-18; you can scan the artwork to generate the digital file, or take a photo of it and submit the electronic image file on the USB drive.)
 If you have trouble getting a digital file, please contact your school’s Reflections chair.